Advancing effective prevention, care, support, and health equity in HIV, HCV, STIs, LGBTQ health and harm reduction

 Providers will receive the latest updates in HIV treatment innovations while establishing a solid foundational understanding of key areas such as comorbidities and the unique needs of older adults, all reinforced through guided patient-case scenarios which feature treatment individualization strategies for enhanced clinical applicability.

-• All modules are updated with state-of-the-science clinical data and information.
+• Modules are updated with state-of-the-science clinical data and information, and reflect updated clinical guidelines.

 Target Audience